coyoapp/iOS-CodeChallenge/README.md

 ### Post Detail

-For the post detail, we expect to see its author, description, number of comments and the comments.
+For the post detail, we expect to see its author, description, number of comments, and the comments.

 ### API